aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/how-to-migrate-to-aspose-words-3-0-or-higher/_index.md

 #### IDocumentVisitor Redesigned

 IDocumentVisitor was a visitor interface that allowed forward-only enumeration over document content.
-Since the new document object model available in Aspose.Words 3.0 introduces multiple new classes and allows detailed programmatic access to document elements, the visitor interface was completely redesigned.
+Since the new document object model available in Aspose.Words 3.0 introduces numerous new classes and enables detailed programmatic access to document elements, the visitor interface was completely redesigned.

 The **IDocumentVisitor** interface was replaced by the [DocumentVisitor](https://apireference.aspose.com/words/net/aspose.words/documentvisitor) class.
 If you had an implementation of **IDocumentVisitor** , you need to change your class to derive from **DocumentVisitor** and update the names and signatures of the methods.